LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ???

-With Redis, we use the well proven Redlock algorithm to achieve locking, with very high performance and stability, to make sure that only one order is created for the same payment
+### Concurrency
 The optimistic concurrency control approach doesn't actually lock anything - instead, it asks User A to remember what the row looked like when he first saw it, and when it's time to update it, the user asks the database to go ahead only if the row still looks like he remembers it.

 https://blogs.msdn.microsoft.com/marcelolr/2010/07/16/optimistic-and-pessimistic-concurrency-a-simple-explanation/

+### Distributed lock
+With Redis, we use the well proven Redlock algorithm to achieve locking, with very high performance and stability, to make sure that only one order is created for the same payment

 ---
 template: section